NOTE: We are undertaking major upgrades to our solutions pages, more soon!

 Restoring Water Cycles to Cool the Biosphere.
 View the videos from our Fall 2015 conference at Tufts University and learn more about how easy, low-tech regeneration of local water cycles can reverse global warming and change the world.

-Climate Restoration Solutions – Leave it to Beavers! – — learn how beavers can help restore wetlands, which have one of the greatest potentials to sequester carbon
+Climate Restoration Solutions – Leave it to Beavers! – — learn how beavers can help restore wetlands, which have one of the greatest potentials to restore habitats and sequester carbon.

-Climate Restoration Solutions – Soil Carbon Cowboys — learn how 3 ranchers moved away from chemically-based ranching to “holistic management” and increased the soil carbon content and water holding capabilities of their pastures
+Climate Restoration Solutions – Soil Carbon Cowboys.
+An entertaining twelve-minute video that clearly explains how three ranchers moved away from chemically-based ranching to holistic management and dramatically increased the soil carbon content and water-holding capabilities of their pastures.

-Biochar is a special charcoal product made from the slow burning of vegetable matter in a very low-oxygen environment in a special stove using a process called pyrolysis.
-This may be done on a small, local scale by individuals and families for cooking, or on an industrial scale for production of biofuels, and for many other purposes.
-The end product, biochar, is almost pure carbon, and buried in the soils provides many benefits for biodiversity and plant, soil health and human health.
-And it stores carbon captured from the atmosphere for hundreds or thousands of years, thus addressing global warming.
-Also take a look at How Biochar Helps the Soil.
+Biochar is a special charcoal product made from the slow burning of vegetable matter in a very low-oxygen environment to create almost pure carbon that, when buried in soils, provides many benefits for biodiversity and plant, soil health and human health.
+It stores carbon captured from the atmosphere for hundreds or thousands of years, thus addressing global warming.
+See How Biochar Helps the Soil.

 Depaving unnecessary impervious surfaces for improved stormwater management, soil-carbon capture – and esthetics!